zeroincombenze/tools/travis_emulator/README.md

 ----

 **Odoo** is a trademark of [Odoo S.A.](https://www.odoo.com/) (formerly OpenERP, formerly TinyERP)

-**OCA**, or the [Odoo Community Association](http://odoo-community.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

 **zeroincombenze®** is a trademark of [SHS-AV s.r.l.](http://www.shs-av.com/) which distributes and promotes **Odoo** ready-to-use on its own cloud infrastructure.